godchaser/PlaySong/README.md

 ------------

 **PlaySong** is a simple open source song/songbook (with chords) manager web service.
-It has simple straightforward user interface and functionality that I've found lacking in other song management software - e.g. [OpenSong](http://www.opensong.org/) (it is only local desktop application, no database sync, revisioning, bad multi-platform support, isn't easily customizable, no export to editable formats,
+It has simple user interface and functionality that I've found lacking in other song management software - e.g. [OpenSong](http://www.opensong.org/) (it is only local desktop application, no database sync, revisioning, bad multi-platform support, isn't easily customizable, no export to editable formats,